Md-Siam-Mia-Man/FFUSION/README.md

   <img alt="License" src="https://img.shields.io/github/license/your-username/ffusion?style=for-the-badge&color=48bb78">
 </p>

 **FFusion** is a powerful, modern desktop GUI for the [FFmpeg](https://ffmpeg.org/) command-line tool.
-Built with Electron and Node.js, it's designed to simplify your video and audio processing workflow without sacrificing control.
+Built with Electron, it's designed to be a versatile media toolkit that simplifies your video and audio processing workflow without sacrificing control.

 ---